swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 ## Order management

+When relevant orders are created they will be sent to YellowCube as soon as they reach the *Processing* status.

+A well integrated online payment method (e.g. credit cards) will update the status either immediately or with a short delay after clearance (based on a callack).
-When relevant orders are created they will be sent to YellowCube as soon as they have been payed.
-If the customer used a payment method that requires manual intervention this will be triggered once admin has changes the status of the order to "*Processing*".
+If the customer used a payment method that requires manual intervention the operator will need to change the status of the order to *Processing* manually.

 The statuses of the orders can be seen on the order listing page: